sujoe77/backend/service_prime/README.md

 * Publisher

-    publisher is another option, for example, we can use ActorPublisher, and send prime number as Actor messages. this solution can have better extensibility, but it is a little complex.
+    publisher is another option, for example, we can use ActorPublisher, and send prime number as Actor messages. this solution have better extensibility, but it is a little complex.

 * Source.fromIterator

+    Since we need is something can continually generate prime numbers, it makes sense to implement it as an Iterator.
-    we implemented Prime generator as an Iterator, its implementation is straight forward, also, comparing with 2 solutions above, it is in a pulling mode, so we do not have back pressure problem.
+    comparing with 2 solutions above, it will run in a pulling mode, so we won't face back pressure problem. like below:

 ```
 public class PrimeIterator implements Iterator<Integer> {